merenlab/anvio.org/install/linux/dev.md

   feature: https://github.com/merenlab/anvio/raw/master/anvio/data/interactive/images/logo.png
 ---

-This page is for users who want to install the development version of anvi'o, `anvio-dev`, on _personal computers running a Linux operating system_.
+This page is for users who want to install the development version of anvi'o, `anvio-dev`, on _personal computers running a Linux operating system (not WSL)_.
+For personal computers running WSL, please use the installation instructions for Windows instead.

 ## Following the active development of anvi'o (you're a wizard, arry)